 FLUX Art Space presents and exhibits digital artworks and interdisciplinary projects by both established and emerging artists, providing an artistic forum for underprivileged and underexposed sections of multicultural communities in NYC.

-- To provide a multicultural, multimedia platform upon which artists can present their works to a wide range of communities in NYC
+- To provide a multicultural, multimedia platform upon which artists can present their works to a wide range of communities in NYC;

-- To enable the underprivileged and underexposed communities of NYC to experience the processes of art through digital art, whilst supporting the communities and advocating their need for access to technology
+- To enable the underprivileged and underexposed communities of NYC to experience the processes of art through digital art, whilst supporting the communities and advocating their need for access to technology;

-- To stimulate economic growth in underprivileged urban sectors by raising the cultural profile of those sectors, thereby attracting businesses and contributing to the creation of new jobs
+- To stimulate economic growth in underprivileged urban sectors by raising the cultural profile of those sectors, thereby attracting businesses and contributing to the creation of new jobs.

 FLUX Art Space is the only art institution that supports the development of digital arts programs within communities.
 We will, with artists, curators and art administrators, offer access to art and technology.
 In essence, our programs are designed with a digital culture at the very center of our strategy.

 FLUX Art Space believes in digital equality and sustained interest in arts and culture.
 Our strategy is not rigid or orthodox.
 We advocate self-expression, creativity, personal growth, and self -realization.
-We aim to change misconceptions that the art world itself has towards underprivileged communities while changing the attitudes of those very communities to the world of art.
+We aim to change misconceptions that the art world itself has towards underprivileged communities while changing the attitudes of those very communities in relation to the world of art.

-FLUX Art Space Background
+FLUX Digital Art Space Background

 FLUX Art Space addresses 3 main social issues areas: